 Program(s) such as: Scholarships, Loans, Pell Grants, Veterans Benefits or similar financial aid programs.

-Make recommendations related to state scholarship budget projections and assist in budget preparation.
+Make recommendations related to state and other scholarship budget projections and assist in budget preparation.

 Counsel students and parents on designated program policies, procedures, and processes; perform and supervise forms processing for applicable program; maintain program records and statistics.